surbeym/Calculator-Homework/README.md

     Run "All Tests"
     ```
 All the tests are written in spock.
 Run the tests and look at the console to get more information on what tests are doing during execution.
 A total of 120 tests should be successfully executed.
+The total coverage from the tests is 94% line coverage and 90% method coverage.
+The missing coverage is static constructors or static main method calls which are executed manually from the command line.

 ## Continuous Integration Build